eiriklied/es6-generators/Readme.md

 ## Control flow

-Even though generators can be used to create advanced iterators, it's not their biggest sweet spot.
+Even though generators can be used to create advanced iterators, that's not their biggest sweet spot.
 The coolest thing about generators is how you can control the flow of your application.